dariusdinu/entity-resolution/README.md

 - Adjusting the weighted similarities in order to explore other results.
 By giving more importance to other fields, companies that have different names, but are the same entity might be discovered.
 - Experimenting with other models such as `LightGBM` or `CatBoost` to compare them with the current `XGBoost`.
 - Rethinking the similarity computation and utilizing parallel or distributed processing in order to satisfy future scaling needs.

+# Important aspects

+In order for the project to run properly, the initial data file must be renamed to `raw_companies.parquet` and placed inside a `data` directory on the same level with the source folder `src`.